Different values for some metadata with exiftool

 - Status changed from Closed to Feedback

 - Assignee changed from Robin Mills to Andreas Huggel

 I will not enter into a lengthy discussion about this.
 I have reopened the issue and assigned it to Andreas for Feedback.

 If you think we should fix this, please assign it to me and I will review Jehan's patch and fix it.

 If you think we should decline this request, please close the bug.

-#8 Updated by Andreas Huggel about 2 years ago
+#8 Updated by Andreas Huggel over 2 years ago